Skip to content

 Home buyers in California sometimes confuse the home inspection with the home appraisal, and vice versa.
 This subject can be especially confusing for first-time buyers who have never experienced either process.

 To add to the confusion, there are certain types of property appraisals that also have an inspection component built in.
-So it’s easy to see why some people confuse these two procedures.
+It’s no wonder why people find it confusing.
+So let’s clear this up!

-So let’s end the confusion!
-Today, we’ll explain the key differences between home inspections and appraisals in California, from a buyer’s perspective.
+This guide explains the key differences between home inspections and appraisals in California.

 Home Appraisal vs. Inspection